aphex-/BrotherhoodOfNode/README.md

 		}

-		// To return if the nodes socket is ready for a result. public override bool CanGetResultOf(Socket outSocket)
+		// To return if the nodes socket is ready for a result.
+		// Notice: this may change in the future public override bool CanGetResultOf(Socket outSocket)
 		{
 			// In our case just check if all input sockets are connected